 Presidents come in many different shades of green, much like the ties they wear and broccoli they refuse to eat.
 Hunter green, dollar-bill green, sometimes puke green in times of national emergency, and even magenta green (commonly known as just magenta, which is actually the opposite of green).
 But never mind that.
-Let’s not focus on how America still hasn’t gotten on board with the Kyoto Protocol, or how we contribute a quarter of global CO2 emissions but make up only 5 percent of the world’s population.
-For once, let’s talk about some of the things our commanders in chief—from George Washington to George W.—have done right.
+Let’s talk about some of the green things our commanders in chief — from George Washington to George W. — have done right.
 Enjoy these choice factoids:

 • During his second term, Jefferson attempted an embargo on American shipping.
 His reasoning was more to do with international trade than with reducing greenhouse gas emissions, but still.
-Unfortunately, the embargo “worked badly and was unpopular.”
+Unfortunately, the embargo was very unpopular.

 • A mere 5 feet 4 inches, 100 pounds, James Madison was the shortest American president.

 • [Martin Van Buren, 5 feet 6 inches, didn’t take up much space either.]